JasonAlbertEinstien/AlgoData/README.md

-This is an algo trade
+This is an algo trade repo